pgporada/ansible-role-httpd/README.md

 # Overview: ansible-role-httpd
 This role will set up httpd (Apache), configure any vhosts you've defined, and setup any rewrite/redirect rules.
+I configure my vhosts in a way that senior admins had taught me when I worked in a datacenter.
+I've since continued to follow this method for my career.
+This setup is opinionated.
+You may not agree.

 - - - -